Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Triangle Structure Inequalities

 \subsection{The Symmetric Web Inequality}

-In \cref{sec:optimizations} we will consider numerically optimizing our inequalities over quantum strategies --- seeking violations --- towards the desired end-goal of discovering new forms of non-classicality in the Triangle structure.
-Of course, if some inequality achieves its optimal quantum violation on a distribution qualitatively similar to $\prob[\fritz]$, then such an inequality is unlikely to lead us to discover non-classicality of a type different than $\prob[\fritz]$.
-Indeed, we will show that the previous pair of $I\tsb{WagonWheel}$ and $I\tsb{Web}$, which were both specifically curated to demonstrate the incompatibility of $\prob[\fritz]$, apparently achieve maximum quantum violation on distribution very similar to $\prob[\fritz]$ itself.
-To avoid the chasing our own tail in the numerical optimization we require an objective function which is \emph{not} tailor-designed to witness $\prob[\fritz]$.
-Finding such an inequality proved extremely challenging; while we could generate thousands of inequalities using the Inflation Technique~\cite{Inflation}, it appeared than only a vanishingly-small fraction of those inequalities admitted quantum violation whatsoever.
-We therefore modified the Inflation Technique to give us an inequality which both witnesses the non-classicality of $\prob[\fritz]$ but which is also symmetric with respect to any permutation of the variables $A, B, C$, resulting in \cref{eq:symmetric_web_inequality}.
+In \cref{sec:optimizations} we will consider numerically optimizing our inequalities over quantum strategies, seeking violations, towards the desired end goal of discovering different forms of nonclassicality in the Triangle structure.
+Of course, if some inequality achieves its optimal quantum violation on a distribution qualitatively similar to $\prob[\fritz]$, then such an inequality is unlikely to lead us to discover nonclassicality of a type different than $\prob[\fritz]$.
+Indeed, we will show that the previous pair of $I\tsb{WagonWheel}$ and $I\tsb{Web}$, which were both specifically curated to demonstrate the incompatibility of $\prob[\fritz]$, apparently achieve maximum quantum violation on distributions very similar to $\prob[\fritz]$ itself.

+In order for the numerical optimization to avoid distributions similar to $\prob[\fritz]$ we require an objective function which is \emph{not} tailor designed to witness $\prob[\fritz]$.
+Finding such an inequality proved extremely challenging; while we could generate thousands of inequalities using the Inflation Technique~\cite{Inflation}, it appeared than only a vanishingly small fraction of those inequalities admitted quantum violation whatsoever.
+We therefore modified the Inflation Technique to give us an inequality which both witnesses the nonclassicality of $\prob[\fritz]$ but which is also symmetric with respect to any permutation of the variables $A, B, C$, resulting in \cref{eq:symmetric_web_inequality}.
 The modification of the Inflation Techniques which forces symmetry is explained in \cref{sec:symmetric_inequalities}.
-As $\prob[\fritz]$ is strongly assymetric due to the special role of $C$, we can hope that a symmetric inequality (even one which does witness $\prob[\fritz]$) might achieve its \emph{optimal} quantum violation on a distribution qualitative distinct from $\prob[\fritz]$.
+As $\prob[\fritz]$ is strongly asymmetric due to the special role of $C$, we can hope that a symmetric inequality (even one which does witness $\prob[\fritz]$) might achieve its \emph{optimal} quantum violation on a distribution qualitative distinct from $\prob[\fritz]$.
 The details of our numerical finding are discussed in \cref{sec:optimizations}.